Pep Guardiola

 Bayern Munich

-After his successful tenure with the Spaniards, Pep took a year off, spending time in New York.
+Following his successful stint with the Spanish giants, Pep took a sabbatical, spending time in New York.
 In early 2013, it was announced that he would be taking over as the coach of Bayern Munich.
 Under his guidance, the Munich side won the UEFA Super Cup, the FIFA Club World Cup, and secured the Bundesliga title.
-However, Bayern's Champions League campaign was markedly less successful, and Guardiola took personal responsibility for the team's shortcomings.
+However, Bayern's Champions League run fell short of expectations, with Guardiola taking personal responsibility for the team's failures.

 In 2013, Guardiola became the coach of Bayern Munich